 With PKTCTRL0.LENGTH_CONFIG=2, the packet length is set to infinite and transmission and reception will continue until turned off manually.
-As described in Section 5.10.1.1, this can be used to support packet formats with different length configuration than natively supported by CC113L.
+As described in Section 5.16.1.1, this can be used to support packet formats with different length configuration than natively supported by CC110L.
+One should make sure that TX mode is not turned off during the transmission of the first half of any byte.
+Refer to the CC110L Errata Notes SWRZ037 for more details.